CMS-LUMI-POG/PublicPlots/README.md

 in https://github.com/cms-sw/RecoLuminosity-LumiDB/plotdata and is currently in the process of being cleaned up and documented.

 The basic procedure is:
-python create_public_lumi_plots.py <cfg file>
-where the config file is hopefully self-explanatory.
+python create_public_lumi_plots.py [cfg file] where the config file is hopefully self-explanatory.

-However be aware that most of the config files are out of date.
-I have updated the config files for:
+However, be aware that many of the config files are out of date.
+The following config files should work and reproduce the plots currently on the page:

+* 2018 pp 13 TeV (online)
-* 2017 pp normtag
+* 2017 pp 13 TeV (online & normtag)
-* 2017 pp online
+* 2017 pp 5 TeV (online & normtag)
 * 2016 pPb 5 TeV (online)
-* 2016 pPb 8 TeV (online)
+* 2016 pPb 8 TeV (online & normtag)
-* 2015 pp 5 TeV
+* 2015 pp 5 TeV (normtag)

-and confirmed that they reproduce the results currently on the page.
-The others are in progress.
+The rest are in progress.

+There are also various run scripts which perform the task of setting up the environment, running the actual script, copying the plots to the final plot location, etc. Check out createlumipublic_2017.sh for an example.

 ## Todo list
 * Figure out disrepancies in 2016 pp run